By K W Warburton, The Reluctant Spoonie

 Get a custom crochet character from my Etsy shop here

 The repetitive motion of crocheting was calming and familiar.
 It gave me something to focus on whilst I waited for my next doctor’s appointment.
 In the first few months, I made baby clothes as several people in my family were expecting.
 Making useful things gave me a purpose and the sense of fulfilment that I was lacking in other aspects of my life.

 Crochet has been shown to help with insomnia, reduce stress and can even help build your self esteem.
 Check out this post by All Free Crochet for more health benefits of crochet here.
 Personally, the main reason that I class crochet as my main hobby today, is because I can do it anywhere, even lying in bed.
 It doesn’t take a huge amount of mental capacity either which means that it is an activity that I can enjoy, even on a high symptom day.

 Like many other people with chronic illness, I have felt the pressure to turn my hobby into a business.
 However, I have no desire to be a full-time crochet artist.
 I much prefer to donate my creations to charities like Spoonie Survival Kits.
 I set up my Etsy shop as a way to fund my blog and advocacy projects, not as a way to pay my bills.
 My free ‘Send a Sunflower‘ scheme is a way for me to give back to the chronic illness community and share my crochet with a wider audience.

-Find out more about my Send a Sunflower service here
+Find out more about our Send a Sunflower letter writing service here

 Have you revisited an old hobby or learnt a new one since becoming chronically ill?